prpaskov/publicationBot/README.md

     - Uses a filler intervention when possible (i.e. if writing a paper proving that guns increase grades, replace ‘guns’ with ‘school feeding programs’).
 Ask the LLM to create a filler intervention if one is not input by user.
 If it refuses, use the term ‘an intervention.’
     - Emphasizes the goal to look for “truth-seeking” and “non-obvious solutions to better the world,” for “illustrative purposes”

-## Where do LLM alarm bells go off
+Alarm bells are set off in some cases.
+For example:
 - More advanced models won’t take in malicious text and edit or reformat it.
     - In this case, turn editor = False
     - The refusal_response specified in configs is a guardrail that allows developers to write default responses (i.e. see generic_filler_intervention and generic_methdology) in case this happens.
 - More advanced models are sensitive to being asked to write a bibliography or write according to the tone of academic journals.

 ## Future directions

-Extensions for this project include:
+Potential extensions for this project include:
-- Strengthen malicious capabilities and reputability of output for enhanced red-teaming:
+- Strengthening malicious capabilities and reputability of output for enhanced red-teaming.
+For example, future iterations could:
   -  Output code for analysis, tables, and graphs
   -  Output directly to PDF
   -  Include abstract
   -  Ask LLM to generate inputs at scale
   -  Improve prompts for higher credibility of methodology
-- Measure and benchmark impact of distinct prompt techniques on different models and versions
+- Measuring and benchmarking impact of distinct prompt techniques on different models and versions

 ## Recommendations for safety